-- Conformity of the invoice format to the requirements on ZUGFeRD or XInvoice according to DIN EN 16931 - Conformity of system settings and coding according to the respective countryspecific requirements and fulfilment of further country-specific requirements - Recording and assessment of the applied IT-supported processes and systems for the creation and / or receipt of e-invoice - Tax conformity of archiving and requirements for the necessary procedural documentation
+- Conformity of the invoice format to the requirements on ZUGFeRD or XInvoice according to CEN EN 16931 or EDI possibilities - Conformity of system settings and coding according to the respective countryspecific requirements and fulfilment of further country-specific requirements - Recording and assessment of the applied IT-supported processes and systems for the creation and / or receipt of e-invoice - Tax conformity of archiving and requirements for the necessary procedural documentation - Consulting or auditing of archiving requirements and demands for reproducibility as well as consulting of the data flow e.g. for incoming invoices and process for review of incoming invoices (for VAT purposes etc.) via xml and further processing